 Laura Hovey Neubert

-Topics: American Old West, Communication, Education, History, Native American, South Dakota, Women
+Topics: American Old West, Black Hills, Discussion Leader, History, Poetry, South Dakota, Women

 Community: Rapid City

-Program Types: One Book South Dakota, Pre-recorded Program Video, Speakers Bureau, Virtual Program(s)
+Program Types: One Book South Dakota, Speakers Bureau, Virtual Program(s)

 Homestead Women: Here’s My Chance

-Experiences of hardy females homesteading 160 acres circa early 1900s.
+The experiences of hardy females homesteading 160 acres circa early 1900s is the subject of this presentation.
 Adventurous, mostly singles, they braved blizzards, drought, locusts and more to “prove up” a claim for a prairie kingdom of their own.
-Women like the Ammons sisters of Land of the Burnt Thigh fame and their experiences are profiled.
+Women like the Ammons sisters of Land of the Burnt Thigh fame, and their experiences, are profiled.
 Q: Who are the homestead women of today?

 Bookslingers of the West